FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Introduction

+One might ask why a Wikipedia-derived resource is useful when LLMs are trained on Wikipedia.
+Recent evidence shows that LLMs hallucinate on well-established facts even within their training domain~\citep{ren-etal-2025-investigating,wang2025survey}, and factual knowledge degrades sharply for non-English languages~\citep{singhal-etal-2024-multilingual,fierro-etal-2025-multilingual}.
+Moreover, \emph{knowing} a fact is not the same as being able to \emph{ground} it in retrievable evidence.
+This grounding capability is precisely what RAG systems must learn, and it requires resources where facts are explicitly linked to textual manifestations.

-To bridge this gap, we introduce \textbf{FactNet}, a billion-scale multilingual graph that couples Wikidata statements with precise \emph{evidence pointers} derived exclusively from native Wikimedia dumps\footnote{We utilize the Wikimedia dumps (Wikidata JSON dumps and Wikipedia XML dumps) dated 2025-11-01.}.
-Prioritizing \emph{auditability} and \emph{provenance} (Table~\ref{tab:comparison_main}), FactNet is constructed via a fully deterministic pipeline, ensuring that every evidence pointer is traceable to a specific byte offset in the source resources.
-The graph is organized into three tightly coupled layers (Figure~\ref{fig:structure}): (1) \textbf{FactStatement:} An atomic, language-neutral unit representing a Wikidata statement, encompassing qualifiers and references.
-(2) \textbf{FactSense:} A grounded realization of a statement within a specific Wikipedia edition, linking to concrete evidence units (e.g., sentences, infobox fields) with recoverable offsets.
-(3) \textbf{FactSynset:} A statement-level equivalence class induced by a versioned, datatype-aware normalization policy, designed to unify disparate surface forms across languages.
+To bridge this gap, we introduce \textbf{FactNet}, a billion-scale multilingual graph that couples Wikidata statements with \emph{evidence pointers} derived from native Wikimedia dumps across 316 languages\footnote{We utilize Wikimedia dumps dated 2025-11-01.}.
+FactNet employs a deterministic construction pipeline that ensures every evidence pointer is traceable to a specific location in the source data, without relying on stochastic inference or synthetic generation.
+The graph is organized into three coupled layers (Figure~\ref{fig:structure}): (1) \textbf{FactStatement:} An atomic, language-neutral unit representing a Wikidata claim, including qualifiers and references.
+(2) \textbf{FactSense:} A grounded realization within a specific Wikipedia edition, linking to concrete textual evidence (sentence, infobox field, or table cell) with byte-level offsets.
+(3) \textbf{FactSynset:} An equivalence class that groups FactStatements expressing the same underlying fact across languages and surface forms.